 There are a number of ways of insulating your home to help to prevent heat loss, including wall, attic and floor insulation.
 The best method of insulating your home will depend on your own unique circumstances, and what insulation your home already has.
 Most homes built in the past 20 years should already be insulated.

-But for many people, their insulation is inadequate, and heat loss through the walls, floorboards and attic might be costing them hundreds per year on heating bills.
-First, let’s look at the different types of home insulation that you can avail of in more detail.
+But for many people, their insulation is inadequate, and heat loss through the walls, floorboards and attic might be costing them hundreds per year on heating which can be reduced by improving the building’s energy efficiency.

 Why Wall Insulation is so Important